-It is more appropriate to compare investment returns than investment profits as the former takes into account the original amount of investment.
-Therefore, return calculations is all about scaling the profits (or losses) made at the end of an investment period to the principal invested at the start of that period.
+It is more appropriate to compare investment returns than to compare investment profits as the former takes into account the original amount of investment.
+Therefore, return calculations are all about scaling the profits (or losses) made at the end of an investment period to the principal invested at the start of that period.

 So, here are the 3 steps we should take when calculating returns on our investments: